 With all these details filled out, you can now click on "Save", which will take you back to the Assets section of the publisher dashboard.
 You should now see that your assets are listed and you are ready to upload the package and publish.

-Setting up a Service Listing is slightly different to setting up an asset listing, and you can find full details from the follwoing page:
+Setting up a Service Listing is slightly different from setting up an asset listing, and you can find full details from the following page:

 You can now go back to GameMaker Studio and prepare the asset you have created for uploading.
 You will first need to load the asset into GameMaker, then go to the Marketplace menu and select Create Package: